github/opensource.guide/_articles/code-of-conduct.md

 > Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by emailing **khmer-project@idyll.org** which only goes to C. Titus Brown and Michael R. Crusoe.
 To report an issue involving either of them please email **Judi Brown Clarke, Ph.D.** the Diversity Director at the BEACON Center for the Study of Evolution in Action, an NSF Center for Science and Technology.*

+## Enforcing your code of conduct

+Sometimes, despite your best efforts, somebody will do something that violates this code.
+There are several ways to address negative or harmful behavior when it comes up.

-## Gather information about the situation
+### Gather information about the situation

 Treat each community member's voice as important as your own.
 If you receive a report that someone violated the code of conduct, take it seriously and investigate the matter, even if it does not match your own experience with that person.
 Doing so signals to your community that you value their perspective and trust their judgment.